valerio-bozzolan/suckless-php/README.md

 # Boz PHP - Another PHP Framework
-To be clear I use to twist this framework very often deprecating and killing stuff how I feel in the morning.
-It's my custom laser cannon that serves dozen of very-different Content Management Systems "made from zero" in my single Debian GNU/Linux server.
+This framework is my laser cannon that serves dozen of very-different Content Management Systems "made from zero" by me in my single Debian GNU/Linux server.

+Note that I very often deprecate and kill stuff depending on how I feel in the morning.

-## Benefits as developer
+## Benefits
-You can create a RDBMS CMS with:
+You can create a RDBMS CMS with these features:

-* NO PHP SESSIONS
+* efficient
-* Resources loaded only when you request them without thinking too much on them (with [spl-autoload-register](http://php.net/manual/en/function.spl-autoload-register.php) plus a `$GLOBALS` objects orchestrator)
+* query builder
+* database associative options
+* very small framework with few flat files (BTW not required on startup)
-* No pain with DB table prefixes
+* implicit support for DB table prefixes
-* No pain with DB associative options
-* No pain with login and user capabilities
+* login and user capabilities WITHOUT requiring PHP sessions
-* No pain with registering and enqueueing JS and CSS
-* No pain with menu trees
-* No pain with file uploads
+* secure file uploads
-* Very small websites with only what you want in the root of your project
-* Very small framework with few flat files

-## Benefits as sysadmin
-* No pain with overweight copy-pasted websites to be hosted with redundant backups and too things to keep updated: The framework is in one place; the websites are in other places; datas are in dabasase/databases.
-Everything it's how it should be done!
-* Do not waste the filesystem file cache feature (feel the pain of your kernel and of your hard-drive cache with `n` stand-alone websites without shared resources!)

 ## Requirements
 Obviously a webserver with PHP and MySQL or MariaDB working.
 Personally I have a simple GLAMP machine (GNU/Linux + Apache + PHP + MySQL or MariaDB).
 Extra packages suggested: